-- Student mistakes.
-As discussed by Nicol (2008), this information can be used to improve the questions (e.g. Walet & Birch, 2012) and for deeper understanding of misconceptions (e.g. Jordan, 2007). - The behaviour of different variants of questions (e.g. Jordan, Jordan & Jordan, 2012) or of different questions extracted from a question bank (e.g. Dermo, 2010). - The performance of the assignment as a whole (e.g. Ding & Beichner, 2009) and correlations between this and overall performance on a module (Pritchard & Warnakulasooriya, 2005). - Links between the performance of an assignment and its mode of use e.g. formative, summative, thresholded (e.g. Jordan, 2010).
+- The behaviour of different variants of questions (e.g. Jordan, Jordan and Jordan 2012) or of different questions extracted from a question bank (e.g. Dermo 2010). - The performance of the assignment as a whole (e.g. Ding and Beichner 2009) and correlations between this and overall performance on a module (Pritchard and Warnakulasooriya 2005). - Links between the performance of an assignment and its mode of use e.g. formative, summative, thresholded (e.g. Jordan 2010).

-This paper summarises earlier findings at the UK Open University and extends the work to consider the impact of two different student populations on engagement with an e-assessment task.
+This paper summarises earlier findings from the UK Open University and extends the work to consider the impact of two different student populations on engagement with an e-assessment task.